Learning Smooth Neural Functions via Lipschitz Regularization: Method

 Another tempting solution is to consider the log of the Lipschitz bound to turn the product in \refequ{add_regularization} into a summation

 However, this makes the regularization unbounded because log goes to negative infinity when one of the Lipschitz constants approaches zero.
 In practice, this implies the tendency to continue penalizing the layer with a smaller Lipschitz constant.
-In a few cases, we did not observe the per-layer Lipschitz constant to converge.
-In the inset, we visualize the per-layer Lipschitz constants of a network trained on the ShapeNet \cite{shapenet}, where the layers are ordered in rainbow colors.
-We can observe that one of the layers (purple) continues to decrease its Lipschitz constant even after a week of training.
+In a few cases, we did not observe the \update{Lipschitz constants} to converge.
+In the inset, we visualize the per-layer Lipschitz constants of a network trained on the ShapeNet \cite{shapenet}, where the layers are ordered in rainbow colors. \update{We can observe that one of the Lipschitz constants continues to decrease (purple) even after a week of training.}